-Approval and inspection requirements - Class 2-9
+Approval and Inspection Requirements - Class 2-9

-What are Class 2 to 9 Buildings?
+What Are Class 2 to 9 Buildings?

-These are building classifications under the National Construction Code and refer to everything other than houses or townhouses (Class 1).
+These are building classifications under the National Construction Code (NCC) and refer to everything other than houses or townhouses (Class 1).

 • Class 2 – Apartments or multi-unit dwellings